The oldest club in Pall Mall

 The head of Ulysses was adopted as the Club symbol.

 The Club was first housed at 12 Waterloo Place but soon outgrew the space and so moved to 49 Pall Mall (opposite the Oxford and Cambridge Club).

-It was first housed at 12 Waterloo Place but soon outgrew the space, moving to 49 Pall Mall.
-In 1826 money was raised to lease part of the grounds of Carlton House and Charles Barry, who later designed the Reform Club next door and the Houses of Parliament, was appointed as architect.
+In 1826 money was raised to lease part of the grounds of Carlton House and Sir Charles Barry, who later designed the Houses of Parliament and the Reform Club next door, was appointed as architect.

 Dress Code and Etiquette

 Smoking is not permitted anywhere in the building.
-Mobile phones should be turned off when entering the Clubhouse, and may only be used in the phone booth in the lift lobby or in the front hall by reception.
-Similarly, business papers should not to be displayed in the public rooms; those wishing to conduct business may do so in the main hall, or may hire a meeting room for the purpose.
+Mobile phones should be turned off when entering the Clubhouse and may only be used in the phone booths in the lift lobby or in the front hall by reception.
+Business papers should not to be displayed in the public rooms; those wishing to conduct business may do so in the main hall, or may hire a meeting room for the purpose.

 The Travellers has a formal dress code (jacket and tie, or national dress – no training shoes or denim) throughout the building, other than for those staying in the Clubhouse and taking breakfast.
 Ladies are expected to dress to a similar standard.